MahashriN/Bilayer_Growth/README.md

    - advances the coupled bilayer growing system in time,
    - and produces the numerical output used in the paper.

-2. Frozen stability analysis and dynamic dispersion relations: `SA2_1D2L_Diff_Iso.m`
+3. Frozen stability analysis and dynamic dispersion relations

+   Run `SA2_1D2L_Diff_Iso.m`

    This script sets up the frozen (quasi-static) linear stability problem for the coupled bilayer system and computes the corresponding dynamic dispersion rlations, which are used to analyse pattern-forming instabilities under growth.